 Highly reliable connection

 How to Determine if Your Business Needs a Dedicated Connection

 Many smaller or mid-sized businesses can function effectively with a shared connection.
 Shared connections are appropriate when some problems, such as intermittently slower speeds and lack of bandwidth, don’t compromise performance.

 If a slow or ineffective connection is a chronic problem, however, you may need to evaluate more robust connections.
 In the case that you’re already maxing out speed options from your current provider, dedicated internet access is the next logical step.

-A dedicated internet connection is a good option for businesses that need guaranteed speed and bandwidth.
+A dedicated internet connection is a good option for enterprises that need guaranteed speed and bandwidth.
 Companies that commonly have voluminous outgoing and incoming data transfers (or are enabling big data initiatives) and high demand for bandwidth-heavy operations such as streaming, website operations, and backup servers will all benefit from having a private connection.
 DIA also is a good idea if you have 20 or more employees are sharing a connection and when uninterrupted uptime is vital.²

 Benefits of Dedicated Internet Connections